 The model’s influence extends beyond traditional educational frameworks; it has been integrated into various curricula and instructional strategies aimed at improving students' information literacy competencies (Odede, 2020).
 Studies have shown that the Big6 model can effectively enhance students' research skills and overall academic performance, as evidenced by findings that link information literacy skills to improved writing scores and course grades (Diem et al., 2019; Shao and Purpur, 2016).

-2. material and methods
+2. Materials and Methods

-This study employed a qualitative research design to explore UHAS medical students’ experiences with electronic health resources and the effectiveness of LibGuides in enhancing their information literacy skills.
+This study employed qualitative research approach to explore UHAS medical students’ experiences with electronic health resources and the effectiveness of LibGuides in enhancing their information literacy skills.
 Participants were selected from levels 100, 200, and 300, with five students purposively chosen from each level, resulting in a total of 15 participants.
 Purposive sampling was used to ensure that participants had prior exposure to electronic health resources and could provide in-depth insights into their challenges and strategies for information retrieval.

 Data were collected through semi-structured interviews, allowing participants to describe their experiences in navigating electronic resources and using LibGuides.
-The interview guide was designed around the study’s research questions: (1) the challenges students face in accessing, evaluating, and utilizing electronic health information, and (2) the perceived effectiveness of LibGuides in supporting information literacy development.
+The interview guide was designed around the study’s research questions: (1) the challenges students face in accessing, evaluating, and utilising electronic health information, and (2) the perceived effectiveness of LibGuides in supporting information literacy development.
 Interviews were audio-recorded with participants’ consent and transcribed verbatim for analysis.
 Thematic analysis was employed to identify patterns and key themes within the data, focusing on both barriers to effective use of electronic health resources and the role of LibGuides in addressing these challenges.
 Ethical considerations, including informed consent and confidentiality, were strictly observed throughout the study.

-3. results and discussion
+3. FINDINGS and Discussion

 Table 1-Demographic Characteristics